micha/json-table/README.md

 * Self contained &mdash; no external dependencies when statically linked.
 * Small &mdash; 20K dynamically linked to glibc, 800K with static linking.
-* Fast, small memory footprint &mdash; efficiently process large JSON input.
+* Fast, small memory footprint &mdash; efficiently process **large** JSON input.
-* Streaming mode reads JSON objects one-per-line e.g., from log files.
+* Streaming mode &mdash; reads JSON objects one-per-line e.g., from log files.
+* CSV output mode &mdash; transform JSON input to CSV for spreadsheet analysis.

 You can get an idea of what **jt** can do from this one-liner that produces a table of ELB names to EC2 instance IDs: